AngieMurphy/AngieMurphy.github.io/_posts/2016-10-16-OOP: Week Eight.md

 ## What's in your way?
 Honestly, it is the same as last week.
 I need to stay positive and not get too caught up in grades.
-I know as long as I try my best I will succeed in this course and my graphics course, I just get really anxious when I receive grades I'm not proud of, even if they aren't that bad.
+I know as long as I try my best and focus on learning I will succeed in this course and my graphics course, I just get really anxious when I receive grades I'm not proud of, even if they aren't that bad.